So many recipes start by instructing you to sauté onions, but have you ever wondered how to do it properly? We’re showing you how.

 Sweating onions means to cook them low and slow in a little bit of fat, until they just begin to soften and release some liquid but don’t take on any color.
 You’ll want to sweat onions if you’re using them in something like a cream soup or risotto, where you don’t want to add any color to the final dish.

 They have a clean onion flavor, and you probably wouldn’t enjoy eating them on their own.
-You can sweat a lot of onions at once and don’t need to worry about overcrowding the pan.
+The plus side is you can sweat a lot of onions at once and don’t need to worry about overcrowding the pan.

 Sautéed Onions

-Sautéed onions have a light golden color and have a slightly sweeter flavor than sweat onions.
-If you’re looking for tasty onions to add to a burger or start a stir fry, sautéed onions are what you’re looking for.
+Sautéed onions have a light golden color and have a slightly sweeter flavor than sweated onions.
+If you’re looking for tasty tender onions to add to a burger or sandwich or start a stir fry, sautéed onions are what you’re looking for.

 Overcrowding the pan can prevent the onions from picking up that gorgeous golden color, so you’ll want to be sure to leave a little breathing room in your skillet.